julianwolfe/PCA9685-dotnet-sample/README.md

 ## Features
 - Fade and blink multiple LEDs independently and concurrently
+- The first 3 outputs (channels 0, 1, and 2) each randomly and concurrently blink or fade, creating a dynamic light show
 - Randomized timing and effects for each output
 - Easy to modify for other PWM applications